Most Worrying Credit Card Fraud Statistics: Focusing on the Canadian Market

 (Equifax Canada)

-When it comes to preventing credit card fraud, Canadians are taking matters into their own hands.
+When it comes to preventing fraud, Canadians are taking matters into their own hands.
 In fact, the mentioned Equifax study from 2016 showed that 84% of them regularly check their bank statements to ensure there are no fraudulent charges.

 Other popular methods of preventing fraud include limiting the information you share about yourself on social media accounts (90%), regularly changing passwords on credit card accounts (39%), and checking credit reports (27%).
-By taking these simple steps, you can help protect yourself from becoming a victim of credit card fraud and other questionable financial practices.

-Over $379 million was lost to scams and fraud in 2021.
+Over $569 million was lost to scams and fraud in 2023.

 (Canadian Anti-Fraud Centre)